 The Fishtech Group, an independent third-party cybersecurity company, is contracted by NIC to provide assessments and validations whether HIC is compliant with the NIC Security & Compliance Assessment program.

 Payment Card Industry’s Data Security Standards (PCI DSS) compliant

-HIC meets level 3 merchant PCI DSS compliance.
-HIC’s security policy documents the procedures for the current portal contract and are well beyond the requirements for PCI DSS and SOX compliance showcasing HIC’s commitment to the security of the Hawaii portal and its data.
+NIC Hawaii meets level 3 merchant PCI DSS compliance.
+NIC Hawaii’s security policy documents the procedures for the current portal contract and are well beyond the requirements for PCI DSS and SOX compliance showcasing NIC Hawaii’s commitment to the security of the Hawaii portal and its data.